Rubenmp/mca-backend-dev-technical-test/README.md

 ./gradlew test
 ```

-or only the unit tess:
+or only the unit tests:
 ```bash
  ./gradlew test --tests '*Test'
 ```